pykeen/benchmark-sparse-diagonal/README.md

    d[indices] = values
    ```

-6. Manual Coalesce: Since the most expensive part of the previous solution is the coalesce step,
+5. **Manual Coalesce**: Since the most expensive part of the previous solution is the coalesce step,
    we investigate a variant with directly operates on the raw, uncoalesced `_values` and `_indices`.
    Hereby, we avoid having to coalesce non-diagonal entries.
 Since we operate on the uncoalesced
    view, there may be multiple entries for the same index, we need to be aggregated via
    [`scatter_add_`](https://pytorch.org/docs/stable/generated/torch.Tensor.scatter_add_.html).

    ```python
    n = matrix.shape[0]
    d = torch.zeros(n, device=matrix.device)